 Use the search to find what you are looking for

 CUP diagnosis requires close collaboration between clinical experts: oncologists, radiologists, pathologists, nurses and palliative care experts – the CUP team.
 They will examine and re-examine the patient’s medical history, physical findings, and the results of the laboratory data before deciding on treatment options.

 There are a number of options open to the cancer specialist (the oncologist) once he or she has pulled together all the available evidence.
 The oncologist will weigh-up the treatment options in relation to the evidence, the patient’s resilience and quality of life factors (and if one chemo regime has been tried, its responsiveness in determining whether to try another).
 Possible routes include chemotherapy, radiotherapy, hormonal treatment, immunotherapy, and sometimes surgery.
 These are explained in more detail on this page .

-Suitability for treatment, and the type of treatment, is usually asessed by the Multi-Disciplinary Team (MDT) that the patient is being supervised by – in compliant hospitals this will be the CUP MDT.
+Suitability for treatment, and the type of treatment, is usually asessed by the Multi-Disciplinary Team (MDT) that the patient is being supervised by – usually the CUP MDT.

 For someone who is frail the treatment options may sound very intimidating.
 As well as the positives, the oncologist will consider with the patient the negatives of investigation and treatment, and alternative options such as palliative care without invasive treatment.

 The maxim for the NHS patient is: ‘no decision about me, without me’.
 The patient, and where appropriate, with the patient’s family, make the decision about treatment after hearing the recommendations of the CUP team.

 The CUP patient and the doctors treating the patient face a number of treatment dilemmas in the course of the pathway which are described in the link.
-The article is written for the medical profession and is only suitable for patients and carers who want an in-depth understanding of the condition and the associated difficulties.
+The article is written primarily for the medical profession and is only suitable for patients and carers who want an in-depth understanding of the condition and the associated difficulties.